EleutherAI/gpt-neox/configs/README.md

     # this should provide some speedup but takes a while to build, set to true if desired
    "scaled_upper_triang_masked_softmax_fusion": false,
    "train_iters": 320000,
+    # alternatively, use train_epochs to automatically determine the number of training iterations
+    #"train_epochs": 1,
 ```
 An example of some basic settings used to configure your model's architecture and number of training steps.